andrewalbertand/AI-ML-Engineering-Portfolio/README.md

 Application in R&D:

-This proprietary technology is currently being utilized in-house at SensusGen AI for advanced genomic research.
-Its application is crucial in exploring new correlations between genetic markers and neurodegenerative diseases, paving the way for potential therapeutic breakthroughs.
+This proprietary technology is currently being utilized by scientists investigating neurodegenerative diseases for advanced genomic research.
+Its application streamlines the exploration of correlations between genetic markers and neurodegenerative diseases, paving the way for potential therapeutic breakthroughs.

 Significance and Impact: